odan/odan.github.io/_posts/2021-06-14-slim-redis.md

 for example with the [Symfony Lock](https://symfony.com/doc/current/components/lock.html) component.
-In reality, you don't need to reinvent to this mechanism, because the [Symfony Cache](https://symfony.com/doc/current/components/cache.html) component comes with a built in Stampede prevention.
+In reality, you don't need to reinvent to this mechanism, because the [Symfony Cache](https://symfony.com/doc/current/components/cache.html) component comes with a built-in Stampede prevention.

 ## Conclusion